florentpoujol/Daneel/readme.md

 ## Events

 Daneel provide a flexible event system that allows to run functions whenever some events happens during runtime.
-You can register any function to be called or messages to be sent on gameObjects whenever an event will be fired.
+You can register any function (global, local or Behavior functions) to be called or messages to be sent on gameObjects whenever an event is be fired.
+Ie :

+    function Behavior:Awake()

 ## Raycasting